flano-yuki/ntp5-go-exp/testcase/README.md

 - **ResponseMayMatch**: Checks that the response value matches the specified value. but, it may be not a violation of the specification.
 - **ResponseMayUnmatch**: Checks that the response value does not matches the specified value.
 But, it may be not a violation of the specification.

+* Checking that request and response sizes are same is the default.

 ### Manipulating Raw Send Data
 It can manipulate the bytes it sends to represent packets with insufficient length or corrupted data.